RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/README.md

 Instructions are provided in a separate [README.md](./jenkins/README.md)

 ## Additional Notes
+### EC2 VM tags required by the Jenkins pipeline
+The reference pipeline implementation lookups the RHPAM server instances by querying by tag the AWS network.
+The following
+required tags must be then configured on the EC2 VM instances:
+* Kie Server: app=RHPAM-KS
+* Business Central: app=RHPAM-BC

 ### Isolate Development and Production environments
 For the sake of keeping these environments as much isolated as possible, the recommendation is to apply a different configuration for: